Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/deals.md

 affect the account balance by applying the respective profits, commissions and swaps according to the closed volumes and execution prices.

-## Profits, commissions and swaps
-In most cases an opening deal has zero profit, an opening commission and zero swaps.

 ## getDeals()
-Deals can also be retrived from orders and positions
+Deals can be retrived from orders and positions instances.
-- `order.deals`
+- `order.executedDeals`
-- `position.deals`
+- `position.executedDeals`